ManiVaultStudio/ExamplePlugins/ExampleDependencies/README.md

 ## Managing dependencies with vcpkg
 [vcpkg](https://github.com/microsoft/vcpkg/) will be used in this project if `CMAKE_TOOLCHAIN_FILE` is set to `YOUR_LOCAL_PATH_TO/vcpkg/scripts/buildsystems/vcpkg.cmake`.
 It is used to install [faiss](https://github.com/facebookresearch/faiss) and [blake3](https://github.com/BLAKE3-team/BLAKE3).
 If not set, this repository will only build [highway](https://github.com/google/highway).

-This plugin also illustrates how you can set up vcpkg on CI runs, see the main `conanfile.py`.
+This plugin also illustrates how you can set up vcpkg on CI runs, see the main `conanfile.py` and `build.yml`.
+Caching vcpkg dependencies on the CI requires setting up a secret as shown [here](https://learn.microsoft.com/en-us/vcpkg/consume/binary-caching-github-packages), in our example referred to as `secrets.GH_VCPKG_PACKAGES`.

 > Important: when building a project using `add_subdirectory` all vcpkg dependencies defined in the manifest file `vcpkg.json` must be uplifted to the main project. vcpkg is not recursively scanning for `vcpkg.json`.
 In CMake, vcpkg only uses the toplevel `vcpkg.json` since all dependencies need to be installed before the very first project() call.

 ## ManiVault's runtime dependency handling
-ManiVault will load all dynamic libraries located in `PluginDependencies/plugin_a` before loading `plugin_a`.
-The folder structure has to look like this:
+When starting ManiVault, the application will load all dynamic libraries located in `PluginDependencies/plugin_a` before loading `plugin_a`.
+The folder structure of your ManiVault installation should look look like this:
 ```
 ManiVault Studio/
 ├─ ManiVault Studio.exe